 Actions to take:

 The EU is phasing out throwaway plastics and forcing bottles into the circular loop with the Single-Use Plastics Directive (SUPD).
 The Commission is consulting on new rules for counting chemically recycled content in bottles (July 2025), which could expand how recycled-content quotas are met.
+Deadlines to know:

 Why it matters: If you sell drinks or use PET bottles, non-compliant products can be pulled off shelves.